 Discs usually start bulging due to natural age related changes, however, it can also be caused by an excessive repetitive strain placed on your back for long periods of time.
 This can speed up the degeneration process, hence, disc bulging can occur earlier in life.
-Also, a traumatic disc bulge can be caused by a road traffic accident or direct fall on your back, if that’s the case contact car accident lawyer evansville in for the best legal advice.

 3.What are the symptoms of the bulging disc?

 This depends on where the disc is bulging.
 If the disc bulge occurs at the neck area, then you can experience:

 - Muscle stiffness around the neck.

 - Pain during certain movements of the neck.